1jour1vin

 Eye

-Light ruby with amber highlights
+Light ruby color with amber highlights

 Nose

-Delicate notes of red fruit (strawberries, cherries)
+With delicate notes of red fruits (strawberries, cherries)

 Mouth

-Structured, lively, well rounded, delicate fruit.
+Structured, beautifully lively, beautifully rounded, delicate fruit

 Serve